Surfin' Bird

-"Surfin' Bird" is a song performed by American surf rock band The Trashmen, containing the repetitive lyric "the bird is the word".
+"Surfin' Bird" is a song performed by American surf rock band the Trashmen, containing the repetitive lyric "the bird is the word".
 It has been covered many times.
-It is a combination of two R&B hits by The Rivingtons: "Papa-Oom-Mow-Mow" and "The Bird's the Word".
+The song is a combination of two R&B hits by the Rivingtons: "Papa-Oom-Mow-Mow" and "The Bird's the Word".

-The song was released as a single in 1963 and reached No. 4 on the Billboard Hot 100.
+The song was released as a single in 1963 and reached Number 4 on the Billboard Hot 100.
 The Trashmen also recorded an album named after the track, released two months later.

 History

-The Rivingtons followed up their 1963 Billboard Hot 100 hit "Papa-Oom-Mow-Mow" with the similar "The Bird's the Word" in 1963.
-The Trashmen had not heard this version but saw a band called the Sorensen Brothers playing it.
-They decided to play the song that night at their own gig.
+The Rivingtons followed up their 1962 Billboard Hot 100 hit "Papa-Oom-Mow-Mow" with the similar "The Bird's the Word" in 1963.
+The Trashmen had not heard this version, but saw a band called the Sorensen Brothers playing it and decided to play the song that night at their own gig.
 During this first performance, drummer and vocalist Steve Wahrer stopped playing and ad-libbed the "Surfin' Bird" middle section.
-Despite not knowing "The Bird's the Word" was a Rivingtons song, the similarity to "Papa-Oom-Mow-Mow" was obvious and the Trashmen added the chorus to the end of their new track.
+Despite the Trashmen's not knowing "The Bird's the Word" was a Rivingtons song, the similarity to "Papa-Oom-Mow-Mow" was obvious, and the band added the chorus to the end of their new track.

 A local disc jockey, Bill Diehl, was at the gig and convinced the band to record the track.
 It was recorded at Kay Bank Studios in Minneapolis.
-Diehl entered it into a local battle of the bands competition and it won.
-It was then sent to a battle of the bands competition in Chicago where it also won.
-This led to the group being signed to Garrett Records with the single being quickly released.
+Diehl entered it into a local battle of the bands competition, and it won.
+It was then sent to a battle of the bands competition in Chicago, which it also won.
+This led to the group being signed to Garrett Records, with the single being quickly released.
 It reportedly sold 30,000 copies in its first weekend before going on to national success, reaching No. 4 on the Billboard Hot 100.
-Wahrer was originally credited as the song's writer, but that was changed to The Rivingtons (Al Frazier, Carl White, Sonny Harris, and Turner Wilson Jr.) after the group threatened to sue The Trashmen for plagiarism.
+Wahrer was originally credited as the song's writer, but that was changed to the Rivingtons (Al Frazier, Carl White, Sonny Harris, and Turner Wilson Jr.) after the group threatened to sue the Trashmen for plagiarism.